Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/introduction.rst

    :align: right
    :width: 350

-The Blender window is organized into Editors, which are composed of one `Main Region`_, one `Headers`_ and usually two `Regions`_ which contain `Panels`_ of buttons, controls and widgets.
+The Blender window is organized into one or more *Areas* with each area containing an *Editor*.
+Editors are divided into a `Header`_ and one or more `Regions`_.
+Regions can have smaller structuring elements like `Panels`_ with buttons, controls and widgets placed within them.

-The composition of the various Editors is called a "Screen Layout".
-By default Blender starts up with a layout of 5 editors (see below)
+The composition of various Areas with predefined Editors in them is called a *Screen Layout*.
+By default Blender starts up with a layout of 5 Editors as shown in the image below.

 .. figure:: /images/getting_started_basics_interface_introduction_02.png
-   :align: Center
-   :width: 100%

-   Blender's default Screen Layout contains 5 Editors
+   Blender's default Screen Layout with 5 Editors: Info (1), 3D View (2), Outliner (3), Properties (4) and Timeline (5)

 Anatomy of an Editor
 ====================

+In general an Editor provides a way to view and modify your work through a specific part of Blender.

+The image below shows the 3D View as an example for an Editor.

 .. figure:: /images/getting_started_basics_interface_introduction_04.png
-   :align: center
-   :width: 100%

    The 3D View

-In general, an Editor opens a view for editing content of a specific part of Blender.

 Editors are consistently organized into following parts: